goel4ever/sample-kubernetes-setup/04 Services/README.md

 Types of Services:

 - **ClusterIP** - Reachable only within the cluster.
+Usually backends are configured with ClusterIP.
 This is what a frontend app would use to connect to backend.
 - **NodePort** - Expose app to the outside world
-- **LoadBalancer** - Balance incoming traffic across all the nodes
+- **LoadBalancer** - Expose app to the outside world.
+Balance incoming traffic across all the nodes
 - **ExternalName** - `GCP doc says this is available`
 - **Headless** - `GCP doc says this is available`